 BUS425 Internet Technology 3 Credits This course is a study of what is required for establishing and operating an electronic business.
 It covers the information needed by the entrepreneur and executive making e-business plans.
+Covered in this course is how to choose plans.
 Covered in this course is how to choose the right technologies, avoid the legal pitfalls, and to secure a Website.

-Prerequisites: BUS325 and CIS103 or another collegelevel computer course
+Prerequisites: BUS325 and TEC103 or another collegelevel computer course

-BUS430 Marketing
+BUS430 Marketing Management

-Management This course integrates marketing concepts for strategic planning, implementation, and control.
+This course integrates marketing concepts for strategic planning, implementation, and control.
 The primary focuses are analyzing marketing opportunities, developing marketing strategies, managing the total marketing effort, and understanding future marketing trends.